jaugastine/todolist/README.md

 # todolist (using APIs)

-For this API Project in MIS 2402, we used the '$.getJSON()' and '$.post()' jQuery methods to implement a simple to-do list application.
+For this API Project in my Web Application and Design class, we used the '$.getJSON()' and '$.post()' jQuery methods to implement a simple to-do list application.

 This “todo” API is written in such a way that it will hold data for 24 hours.
 Data added to the “to do” list will automatically wash out of the server’s memory after one day.